Taliban propaganda: Counter-propaganda

-To counter the Taliban advances in the propaganda war, the Pentagon has reportedly launched a broad "psychological operations" campaign in Afghanistan to take down insurgent-run web sites and to jam radio stations.
-The Afghan Islamic Republic government, for its part, has opened a new $1.2 million media center with international support.
-Staffed by a team of Western-trained spin doctors, the facility includes a high-tech media monitoring wing and an outreach department tasked with building better working relations with journalists.
+To counter the Taliban advances in the propaganda war, the Pentagon reportedly launched a broad "psychological operations" campaign in Afghanistan to take down insurgent-run web sites and to jam radio stations.
+The Afghan Islamic Republic government, for its part, opened a new $1.2 million media center with international support.
+Staffed by a team of Western-trained spin doctors, the facility included a high-tech media monitoring wing and an outreach department tasked with building better working relations with journalists.

 According to a U.S. intelligence official, who agreed to be quoted on the condition of anonymity, said he believes the Taliban's reference to women's rights issues in a 2010 propaganda campaign was an attempt to mitigate the bad publicity from a Time cover story containing a haunting photo and an article featuring a woman whose face was reportedly mauled by Taliban members.
 "That really stuck it to them," he said.
 "Now they're softening their tone regarding women."